 You’ll find a wide variety of offerings on Freecycle, but appliances are frequent postings.
 Plus, the site has “wanted” and “offering” ads.
 That way, if you can’t seem to find what you’re looking for, you can post an ad detailing which appliances you need.
 Type in your location to find a group near you and see local postings.
 You are responsible for pickup.

-To learn more you need to become a member of the Freecycle Network by signing up for My Freecycle on the company’s website.
+To learn more, you need to become a member of the Freecycle Network by signing up for My Freecycle on the company’s website.

-Going to Churches and Charities to Get Free Appliances
+Churches and Charities

 If you’re struggling to obtain appliances, another option is to check with local churches and charities.
 Some churches have a collection of items for low-income individuals, including appliances, and others will ask for donations from members of the congregation for you.
 Charities may provide you with donated items or the money to get what you need.
 Check with your local church or explore one of the following charity options.